kubeflow/website/content/en/docs/pipelines/installation/localcluster-deployment.md

-**Note**: Process Namespace Sharing (PNS) is not mature in Argo yet - for more information go to [Argo Executors](https://argoproj.github.io/argo/workflow-executors/) and reference "pns executors" in any issue you may across when using PNS.
+**Note**: Process Namespace Sharing (PNS) is not mature in Argo yet - for more information go to [Argo Executors](https://argoproj.github.io/argo/workflow-executors/) and reference "pns executors" in any issue you may come across when using PNS.

 1. To deploy the Kubeflow Pipelines, run the following commands: